+49 6131 490 9200

 - Choice - Give your business a cash injection or use the money to buy other assets that may

 Michael Vander is a highly experienced executive within the German leasing market and was previously a Financial Services Consultant, giving advice to lessors and manufacturers on vendor leasing and also managing project leases.
 He has also served as CEO of Heller Global Vendor Finance Germany and Austria and managed Dell Financial Services sales activities (a virtual joint venture with CIT Group) for EMEA.

 Michael has been working in leasing and asset finance for more than 20 years and has experience in sales, sales management, business development, general management both nationally and internationally.

-Michael, being a Fellow at The Leasing Foundation, joined Close Brothers Asset Finance (CBAF) in April 2015 and leads the foundation and formation as well as company’s growth activities in Germany.
+Michael, being a Fellow at The Leasing Foundation, joined Close Brothers Asset Finance in April 2015 and leads the foundation and formation as well as company’s growth activities in Germany.

 Close Brothers Asset Finance GmbH do hope to launch a second recruitment campaign early next year and encourage you to follow us on LinkedIn and Xing to see our latest updates.